PavanRangani/docs/docs/prd/tasks/tasks.md

 When notification date is available and any of the date is inconsistent shows error message: `Dates should be in order of: Notification Date < Start Date  < Due Date`

+For the Notification, Start or Due date, Doesn't allow to select past date.

 **Recurring tasks**

 Notification Date: Defined as an offset of “N days before Start Date.”

 Start Date: Defined as an offset of “N days before Due Date.”

 Due Date: Date input field.
 It’s a mandatory field.
+Doesn't allow to select past date

 ###### Repeats on